-In this section, we will look at an alternative interface to solving linear variational problems in FEniCS, which may be preferable in many situations compared to the high-level solve function interface.
+In this section, we will look at an alternative interface to solving linear variational problems in FEniCS, which may be preferable in many situations com5.3 High-level and low-level solver interfaces pared to the high-level solve function interface.
 This interface uses the two classes LinearVariationalProblem and LinearVariationalSolver.
 Using this interface, the equivalent of solve(a == L, u, bc) looks as follows: